 String of Bananas need plenty of bright sunlight but they also need to be protected from intense heat or full sun.
 They do well in a bright but partially shaded area, or in planters shaded by other taller plants.
 Typically speaking, bright morning sun is well tolerated and preferred as opposed to the more intense afternoon heat.

-String of Bananas can be grown both indoors and outdoors.
-Whether indoors or outdoors, provide the right potting mix (a well draining one) to give them the best chance at survival.
 If kept indoors, provide as much light as possible.
 In general, they need approximately 5-6 hours of light per day to thrive.
 If you live in an area that does not receive adequate light indoors or if you have poor lighting, consider using a growlight.
 Growlights are a good investment to have especially if you you have long, dark winters or if your area does not receive enough sunlight.
 Here are some of my growlight recommendations.

 Choose an east facing window if possible.
 A south or west facing window will also work.
 If kept next to the window, bright direct sunlight may burn the plant.
 If you notice this happening, simply move the plant to another spot or move a few inches away from the window.
 You may also consider providing sunshade to prevent sunburn.